 There are other ways around reading a 5V part in a 3V3 system – there are numerous level-shifting devices built into modules that can be placed between the ROM’s data outputs and the Pi’s GPIO, or a simple 2k2/3k3 resistor divider on each data line (address lines etc. can be driven directly from 3V3).

-Reading this particular device (Texas TMS27C512) with Raspberry Pi GPIO at 3V3, with Vcc=3V3 worked for me.
+Reading this particular device (Texas TMS27C512) directly with Raspberry Pi GPIO at 3V3, with Vcc=3V3 worked for me.
 It might not work with other manufacturers’ devices and/or other sizes of device.
 The original Elektor article sparked my hunt for the source which, via the fascinating work done on reverse-engineering the FSM operation from the S/PDIF spec, ultimately led to the C/Python code that can re-generate the binary ROM image.

 Working with these old EPROM components took me right back to when I first started work in the Telecom industry and that was a long time ago 😀